runvnc/genpyteal/README_.md

 You can use a subset of Python.
 For scratch variables, you will need to initialize them at the beginning of a function, such as `x = 0` or `s = "tom"`.
 It uses that to determine the type.
 Sometimes you may need to specify Bytes or Int still.
 Integer/string literals get Int/Bytes added automatically.
 You can use `print` instead of Log.

+Name the main function `app` to indicate a stateful application contract, or `sig` for a LogicSig contract.

 For transaction fields, you can leave off the parenthesis, e.g. `Txn.sender` instead of `Txn.sender()`.

 It will assume functions return `uint64` unless you specify `@bytes` or there is no return, which will automatically insert `@Subroutine(TealType.none)`